Hello, Rejection

 There were also stakeholders we hadn’t yet begun to consider like insurance companies, local government regulators, and even the short term rental marketplaces like Airbnb and Vrbo, who put their own rules in place around refunds and cancellations and insurance.

 Soon we had sketched out a rough solution.
-A content management system that aggregated resident information about an apartment (descriptions, photos, etc.) with content approved by the owner or management company (property photos, brand descriptions, operational details, etc.).
+We'd build a content management system that aggregated resident information about an apartment (descriptions, photos, etc.) with content approved by the owner or management company (property photos, brand descriptions, operational details, etc.).
 We would let owners and management companies set check-in policies and monitor messaging.
-We’d create global calendars and dashboards so owners would know (and could limit) how many guests were on their properties.
+We’d create global calendars and dashboards so owners would know (and could limit) how many guests were on their properties at any given time.
 We baked in workflows for content approval.
 We ideated on revenue sharing agreements between the resident and property.

 Guests would now be welcomed at the property.
 Residents could share on Airbnb with the approval of the property owner.
 Management companies would have a clear picture of the property’s sharing activity.
 And property owners could earn extra revenue.